hijoput4/SharingWare/readme.md

 ### 3- Where do I download clean games?

     Use: https://cs.rin.ru/     -clean steam files, must apply steam emu; latest downloads/versions and obscure steam games available.
 This is the source for repacks.
-    Use: https://gog-games.to/   -or-  ONION (tor browser) http://goggamespyi7b6ybpnpnlwhb4md6owgbijfsuj6z5hesqt3yfyz42rad.onion/     -GOG games catalog.
-Check out https://github.com/masterofobzene/UserScriptRepo for the gog-games userscript.
+    Use: https://gog-games.to/   -Will be going offline on september 6 2026
+    Use: https://forum.torrminatorr.com/    -mostly GoG games (good alternative to gog-games.to) but you need an account.

     Other sites you can use:
     Use: https://scene.cat/
     Use: https://www.game-repack.site
     Use: http://dodi-repacks.site/
     Use: https://steamrip.com/     -Steam games pre-cracked and pre-installed.
 Its basically doing a "repack" of games from cs.rin.ru by applying the steam emu to them.
     Use: https://fitgirl-repacks.site/     -mostly indie, girly and dumb games.
-You may find some AAA titles now that she posts hypervisor cracked games too.
+You may find some AAA titles now that she posts hypervisor cracked games too
-    Use: https://forum.torrminatorr.com/    -mostly GoG games (good alternative to gog-games.to) but you need an account.
     Use: https://vsetop.org/games/     -Russian repacks on torrent.
 Nowadays, its like fitgirl's page 😢.